venkhatesh/Python-Ideas/README.md

 # Python-Ideas
-how to use
+The Python script will help to search a location on google maps using command line arguments. how to use
 1)Using command line arguments set up Map.py so that when you run it from the command line, like so...